3.4 Tournament Error – Decklist Problem

 Definition

-The decklist is illegal, doesn’t match what the player intended to play, or needs to be modified due to card loss over the course of the tournament.
+The decklist is illegal, doesn’t match what the player intended to play, needs to be modified due to card loss over the course of the tournament, or is presented to the opponent with errors in it.

 This infraction does not cover errors in registration made by another participant prior to a sealed pool swap, which should be corrected at the discretion of the judge.